Prismatic Steenrod operations and arithmetic duality on Brauer groups: Categories of syntomic spectra

 \section{Categories of syntomic spectra}

 One of the motivations for Drinfeld's and Bhatt--Lurie's ``stacky'' approach to prismatic cohomology was to define appropriate categories of \emph{modules} for prismatic (resp. syntomic) cohomology.
 We are interested in the generalization of this problem for spectral syntomic cohomology.
-We will develop a different approach, of which this section constitutes the first step.
-We will apply some general categorical constructions to $\MS_S$ in order to define certain module categories for spectral syntomic cohomology, or what we call \emph{syntomic spectra} in short.
+The approach of Drinfeld and Bhatt--Lurie is by first constructing stacks, and then taking their categories of quasicoherent sheaves.
+We will develop a different approach that accesses the desired categories without constructing stacks.
+In this section, which constitutes the first step of our approach, we will apply some general categorical constructions to $\MS_S$ in order to define certain module categories for spectral syntomic cohomology, or what we call \emph{syntomic spectra} in short.